When you think about e-commerce growth hacks, you need to understand the importance of experimenting instead of guessing.

 This e-commerce growth hack is very simple, but it works.
 It is called the “foot in the door technique“, which means that you try to get a small commitment from a user in order to get a bigger one in the future.
 So, instead of trying to push the user to buy something the first time, you simply ask for their email address and leave the rest to email marketing, for example.

 You can get it with a simple pop up with a clever text on it.
 Please don’t use the common phrases like “subscribe to our newsletter“, because in that case, nobody will subscribe.
-Try to be funny or different and you’ll get much higher conversion rate.
+Try to be funny or different and you’ll get a much higher conversion rate.
 Here is a good article from experts in this field.

 2 Retention hacks

 There is an adage which says that “it is cheaper to keep a customer than it is to acquire a new one“.
 When you are running an e-commerce store you need 2 main numbers, the CAC (customer acquisition cost) and the CLTV (customer lifetime value).
-In this section, you will read about two e-commerce growth hacks that talk about the longer lifetime value of your customers and the increase of your ROI.
+In this section, you will read about two e-commerce growth hacks that talk about the longer lifetime value of your customers and the increase in your ROI.

 #Increase your customers’ loyalty

 Take your retention to the next stage by making your customers the star of your webshop.
-You can do this by user generated content to build long-term loyalty and accelerate the word-of-mouth (WOM).
+You can do this by user-generated content to build long-term loyalty and accelerate the word-of-mouth (WOM).

 The first step is to encourage your customers to show off their purchased items on their social media channels, like Twitter, Facebook or Instagram.

-On the other hand, this move allows you to nurture enthusiastic fans to your site by showing them off, on the other hand they’ll represent the “social proof” to other visitors on your website.
+On the other hand, this move allows you to nurture enthusiastic fans to your site by showing them off, on the other hand, they’ll represent the “social proof” to other visitors on your website.